temcavanagh/relativeNeighborhoodGraph/README.md

 # Relative Neighborhood Graph

-Compute the Relative Neighborhood Graph from a NumPy distance matrix.
+Compute the Relative Neighborhood Graph from a NumPy distance matrix input.

 ## Instructions